Khalid Abdel-Hadi: Early life and education

-Khalid Abdel-Hadi founded My Kali in 2007 when he was 16 or 17 years old, with the aim of providing LGBT-related content.
+My.Kali

+Abdel-Hadi was interested in magazines since childhood.
+He had attempted to intern at local publications, but was turned down for being "too out there".
+In 2007, at age 17, he decided to found My Kali with some of his friends, with the aim of providing LGBT-related content.
 On 30 October 2007, a local Jordanian publication, Ammon News, reported on its launch, reprinting My Kali's cover image of a shirtless Abdel-Hadi, though it identified him only as a "gay Jordanian teen".
 This article was referenced by numerous publications, outing Abdel-Hadi.
-"During that time, you would hear news about people being hanged publicly in Iran, catfished and then arrested in Egypt, kidnapped in Syria, shot dead in the street in Iraq, and imprisoned in Saudi Arabia.
-I was only 18 at the time."
-Abdel-Hadi told i-D magazine in 2016.
-"The news came as a shock to the Jordanian society, as that was the first article to be written about LGBT+ people regarding Jordan, by a Jordanian media outlet."

-Abdel-Hadi was born and raised in Amman, Jordan.
-His family has Palestinian and Kurdish-Turkish roots.
-He rarely makes media appearances outside his own publication and those of people who are close to him.
-A journalist from newspaper Haaretz observed: "The magazine's success must be credited to Abdel-Hadi.
-Despite the numerous times he has been interviewed in the international press, not much has been revealed about his personal life.
-But he too is ready to serve as a personal example, to appear openly, and has also been photographed for the magazine's cover."
-The Haaretz article was considered a very controversial expose considering the publication's status, yet it wasn't commissioned or exclusive, but rather a write up that relied on other media references.
-Abdel-Hadi was listed as one of The Guardian's "LGBT change heroes of 2017".
+At the time, Abdel-Hadi feared for his life.
+Abdel-Hadi recounted this event for the 2022 anthology, This Arab Is Queer.

+Art

+In 2022, Abdel-Hadi co-curated Habibi, Les Révolutions de l’Amour, an exhibition of LGBT artists from the Arab world and diaspora, at the Institut du Monde Arabe in Paris.

+Modeling

 Abdel-Hadi often collaborates with photographers and artists.
 In November 2017, for example, he was a subject for French photographer Scarlett Coten's series of portraits entitled "Mectoub" of young men from Middle Eastern countries.
-"We all have a feminine and a masculine side," the French photographer told The Guardian.
 Coten photographed Abdel-Hadi wearing a black high-waist swimsuit and heels.

 In 2011, Abdel-Hadi angered many conservative LGBTQ Muslims by posing for a photoshoot in a speedo on Rainbow Street, Amman, with a mosque in the background.
 He later published a public apology for the shoot in Gay Star News.